PROBATION IN STATE COURT

 Our firm will do everything possible to defend your freedom and your future, including seeking the best possible terms of probation, if you do not want to take your case to trial.
-When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact Cannon Law Firm in Oklahoma City for your defense.
+When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact CANNON & ASSOCIATES in Oklahoma City for your defense.

 Every crime in Oklahoma carries jail or prison time, a reality, which far too many criminal defendants come to realize at some point.
 As a former prosecutor, John knows being charged with a crime does not mean you are guilty.
 You have the right to the presumption of innocence and representation by the best criminal defense attorney you can find.
 However, sometimes the best defense is seeking probation or a resolution of your case without jail or prison time.

 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges, as evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today for a free confidential consultation.
+Contact CANNON & ASSOCIATES today for a free confidential consultation.